FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 <!-- and the workflow used to further generate the risk assesment. \ -->
 Further, one control per threat will examined.

-Consult the recommendations towards the end of this document to learn about implementing an information security management system (ISMS) and aligning with ISO/IEC 27001 standards.
+Consult the conclusion at the end of this document to learn about implementing an information security management system (ISMS) and aligning with ISO/IEC 27001 standards.

 ## Purpose, scope, and users